huuthang120208/huuthang1231/README.md

 spawn(function()
     while task.wait() do
         pcall(function()
-            if OrionLib.Flags["Elite Hunter"].Value then
+            if RayfieldLibrary.Flags["Elite Hunter"].Value then
-                if OrionLib.Flags["Find DF"].Value and GetPathFruit() then  return end if OrionLib.Flags["Raid Castle"].Value and RaidCastleStart then return end AutoEliteHunter()
+                if RayfieldLibrary.Flags["Find DF"].Value and GetPathFruit() then  return end if RayfieldLibrary.Flags["Raid Castle"].Value and RaidCastleStart then return end AutoEliteHunter()
             end
         end)